Nothing Exists that is Greater than God

 Reply:

 There are two possibilities here.
 First, let us assume that materialism is true.
-That is, that humans merely the product of the laws of physics and the initial conditions of the universe.
-It this case, the objection is identical to objections 1 and 2.
-No energy was created or destroyed in the process of making a human, so in this way a human is not greater than an equivalent quantity of single-celled organisms.
+That is, that humans are merely the product of the laws of physics and the initial conditions of the universe.
+In this case, the objection is identical to objections 1 and 2.
+No energy was created or destroyed in the process of making a human; so in this way, a human is not greater than an equivalent quantity of single-celled organisms.
 You may say that what matters is not the energy, but the ordered complexity.
 Therefore, we must also discuss entropy.
 In any process in physics, it has been found to be true that the universe is never more ordered after a process than before.
 If you attempt to fight this process, you will create more disorder elsewhere.
 The classical simple example is to imagine two gasses, nitrogen and oxygen, divided by a partition.
-If you remove the partition, no energy has been lost, but the nitrogen and oxygen are thoroughly mixed, and therefore more disordered.
+If you remove the partition, no energy has been lost; but the nitrogen and oxygen are thoroughly mixed, and therefore more disordered.
 If you replace the partition, the gasses do not sort themselves.
 Any process to sort the gasses is difficult, and will produce more disorder than it corrects.
-Similarly, as humans evolved more and more ordered complexity, other parts of the universe paid the price.
-That is, if materialism is true, humans remove value from the universe by their existence.
-They merely change energy from one from to another and reduce order.
+Similarly, as humans evolved more and more ordered complexity, other parts of the universe became less ordered.
+That is, if materialism is true, humans merely change energy from one form to another and reduce order.
 Note that the avalanche and the atom bomb also increase entropy, even though I did not discuss it as explicitly.

 The other possibility is that humans have some non-physical component, that is, a soul.
 This soul cannot arise from evolution, because from physical causes only physical effects can come.
-The soul has an spiritual cause, which is GoB.
+The soul has a spiritual cause, which is GoB.
 The soul is the added value that allows humans to add value to the universe rather than remove it.
-In this case we cannot use physics, but we can reasonably fall back on the arguments above that an effect that is greater than its cause requires the existence of an uncaused cause, and the only uncaused cause is GoB.
-I argue elsewhere that humans do indeed have a soul.
+I argue later that humans do indeed have a soul, but for now it is not assumed.

 There are strawberries in the universe.
-Does this mean that GoB is an ideal, very tasty strawberry?
+Therefore GoB is an ideal, very tasty strawberry.

 Reply:

 We have not shown that GoB is a strawberry.
 We have shown that GoB is greater than a strawberry.
 A strawberry gives nutrition, but GoB is the source of all life.
-A strawberry can give pleasurable sensations when it is eaten, but GoB is the source of all pleasure.
-GoB is not a strawberry, but GoB does contain the essence of what makes a strawberry a strawberry.
+A strawberry can give pleasurable sensations when it is eaten, but GoB is the source of that pleasure.
+GoB is not a strawberry, but GoB is the source of the essence of what makes a strawberry a strawberry.

 There is bat guano in the universe.
-Does this mean that GoB is in some ways like the most perfect pile of shit that you have ever seen? (very large, very stinky, and all disgusting?)
+This means that GoB is in some ways like the most perfect pile of dung that you have ever seen (very large, very stinky, and all disgusting).

 Reply:

 In some ways bat guano is like a strawberry.
-The bats used it to remove unnecessary material from their bodies, and it can be used to nourish crops, so it is a source of life, and the reply to disturbing conclusion 1 applies.
+The bats used it to remove unnecessary material from their bodies; and it can be used to nourish crops, so it is a source of life.
+The reply to the previous objection applies.
 It other ways bat guano is not a good thing.
 Be exposed to too much of it, and you will get sick.
 For that matter, if you eat too many strawberries, you will get sick as well.
 Both strawberries and bat guano have good and bad aspects.
-This is leading us directly to disturbing conclusion 3.
+This is leading us directly to the next objection.

 There is good and evil in the universe.
-Does this mean the GoB contains a perfect evil aspect as well as a perfect good aspect?
+This means that GoB contains a perfect evil aspect as well as a perfect good aspect.

 Reply: